nisha3p/nisha3p/README.md

 ### Hi there 👋
+I am Nisha Prakash, an Electrical Engineering Undergraduate from NIT Surat.
+I will be graduating in 2023.

 - 🔭 I’m currently working on Data Structures and Algorithms.
 - 🌱 I’m currently learning Web Development.